Well-posed geometric boundary data in General Relativity, III: Conformal-mean curvature boundary data

 We also emphasize that for a geometric IBVP, the evolution of the metric $g$ off its initial data surface $S$ and the evolution of the boundary $\cC$ off its initial corner surface $\Si$ are both dynamical.
 Thus, the 'location' of the boundary is not known or fixed in advance.
 If \eqref{wp} holds, the evolution of the boundary $\cC$ off its initial corner $\Si$ is uniquely determined by the choice of initial and boundary data.
 Note also that generically, the vacuum metric $g$ will not extend past the boundary $\cC$ as a vacuum solution (unless one can find very particular boundary conditions ensuring such a property).

-The simplest and perhaps most natural choices of boundary data are Dirichlet boundary data $\cB_{Dir}$, where one fixes or prescribes the boundary metric $\g_{\cC}$, or Neumann boundary data $\cB_{Neu}$, where one fixes the second fundamental form $A$.
+The simplest and perhaps most natural choices of boundary data are Dirichlet boundary data $\cB_{Dir}$, where one fixes or prescribes arbitrarily the boundary metric $\g_{\cC}$, or Neumann boundary data $\cB_{Neu}$, where one fixes the arbitrary second fundamental form $A$.
 These are the most common and well-behaved in many other geometric and physical PDE problems.
 However, it is shown in \cite{A2}, \cite{AA2} that these choices of boundary data are not well-posed for the Einstein equations in full generality, i.e.~without further restrictions.
-The Dirichlet BVP will be discussed in more detail in Part II, \cite{II}.
-Ideally, one would like to find a choice of boundary data $\cB$ for which well-posedness holds in full generality.
+On the other hand, it is proved in \cite{I} that Dirichlet boundary data is well-posed in a large open region of initial-boundary data.
+Further, in \cite{II} the IBVP is proved to be well-posed in general for a `twisting' of Dirichlet boundary data, which however is not fully geometric.
+Ideally, one would like to find a choice of fully geometric boundary data $\cB$ for which well-posedness holds in full generality.